 Tasmeem International Festival and Conference

-Summary: Tasmeem Doha is a biennial international festival and conference focusing on unique and contemporary themes in art and design.
+Summary: Hosted in Doha, Qatar, Tasmeem Doha is a biennial international festival and conference focusing on unique and contemporary themes in art and design.
 The conference brings speakers, artists, performers, students and academics from around the world to VCUarts Qatar for a fun-filled week.

 Scope: I managed logistics, vendors, registration, hotels and volunteer recruitment.
-I managed guest relations and protocol for VIPs including Rem Koolhaus, Casey Neistat, Her Excellency Sheikha Al Mayassa and Valentino.
 I helped faculty and students bring their set designs and branding ideas to life in our event venues.
 I managed pre-event and post-event social media.
-I also developed and executed creative catering concepts and secured in-kind sponsorships.

 Photos by Markus Elbaus, Ravi Cohen, Richard Lombard for VCUarts Qatar.